Ranch fire, which propelled Mendocino Complex into California history, fully contained

 “We don’t anticipate any further growth but we don’t have a crystal ball,” said Punky Moore, a Forest Service spokeswoman.

 The announcement came hours before another warning for fire-scarred Northern California.
-The National Weather Service issued a red-flag fire warning to Sonoma, Napa and Marin counties, where high wind gusts, warmer temperatures and low humidity were forecast starting Wednesday night and extending through Thursday evening.
-Residents were urged to refrain from using outdoor fire pits, open fires or power equipment near dry vegetation.
+The National Weather Service issued a red-flag fire warning to Sonoma, Napa and Marin counties, where high wind gusts, warmer temperatures and low humidity were forecast starting Wednesday night and extending through this evening.
+Residents were urged to refrain from using outdoor fire pits, open fires or power equipment near ?dry vegetation.

-Last month, firefighters fully contained the smaller of the two Mendocino Complex blazes, the River fire, which burned 48,920 acres but accounted for most of structure losses, claiming 264 structures, including 146 homes.
+Last month, firefighters fully contained the smaller of the two Mendocino Complex blazes, the River fire, which burned ?48,920 acres but accounted for most of the structure losses, claiming 264 structures, including 146 homes.
 The cause of both fires remains under investigation.

 They represent the latest in a series of destructive wildland fires that have ravaged Lake County since 2015, scorching about half of the county’s acreage and destroying thousands of homes.